longkai/essays/memories/2016/neat_src_organization.md

 Note: I strongly recommend you to choose **github.com(or alternatives)** as root path of personal project.
 I know the feeling when you write something cool and want share with others.
 This is called social coding and what makes a good software today.
 However, if you don't want to open source, just keep it there and no publish proceeding.

-### What if I clone a project form remote repository?
+### What if I clone a project form a remote repository?
 Same, suppose the author or the community called Bob, puts it into ``~/src/github.com/Bob/{project}``.

 ### Bonus